 Once inside prison, the authorities had to get Hare back out.
 The crowd, however, had different ideas.

-It was not until 1am on Saturday morning, that it was thought safe enough for Hare to leave prison and make his way out of Dumfries.
+It was not until 1 am on Saturday, that it was thought safe enough for Hare to leave prison and make his way out of Dumfries.

 All accounts agree that Hare was set free on the Annan Road out of the town.
-If his hope was to get back to his homeland as he told his inmate Lindsay, then he was certainly heading in the wrong direction.
+If he hoped to get back to his homeland as he told his inmate, Lindsay, then he was heading in the wrong direction.

 However, and I tend to agree with Dudley Edwards here, Hare was warned to abandon plans of heading to Portpatrick for the mob had word of his desire to head back to Ireland and were probably waiting for him along the route.